 As a graduate student and a faculty member, Dr. Thibodeaux has taught a wide variety of courses ranging from freshman algebra to a senior level course in partial differential equations.

 - A.S.
 Ackleh, B. Ma, and J.J.
-Thibodeaux, A second-order high resolution finite difference scheme for a structured erythropoiesis model subject to malaria infection, submitted.
+Thibodeaux, A second-order high resolution finite difference scheme for a structured erythropoiesis model subject to malaria infection, Mathematical Biosciences, 245, 9-11 (2013).

 - A.S.
 Ackleh and J.J.
-Thibodeaux, A second-order finite difference scheme for a mathematical model of erythropoiesis, in revision.
+Thibodeaux, A second-order finite difference scheme for a mathematical model of erythropoiesis, Numerical Methods for Partial Differential Equations, 29, 1821-1836 (2013).

 - J.J.
 Thibodeaux and Timothy Schlittenhardt, Optimal treatment strategies for malaria infection, Bulletin of Mathematical Biology, 73, 2791-2808 (2011).